Studentofcodeinstitute/expense-tracker-renovated/README.md

       1. Name.
       2. Date of expenses.
       3. Type. there are two options; Cash or Credit-card.
       4. Amount spended in Euro.
+Acceptable only numbers.

 ![alt text](assets/images/ext.section1.png)